stay·manual

 5. Local recommendations

 Five to ten places, each with a one-line reason (“the cardamom buns are why this place exists” beats “great bakery”).
 Categorise lightly: coffee, breakfast, dinner under €30 a head, dinner over, one drink, family-friendly, late-night.
 Include a tap-to- navigate map link for each.
-Avoid TripAdvisor lists — your voice is the differentiator, not the algorithm's.
+Avoid TripAdvisor lists; your voice is what makes the list worth reading, not the algorithm's.

 6. Emergency and safety